louiejtaylor/hisss/README.md

     snakemake -p --configfile test_data/test_config.yml all

-If you want to run the test again after tinkering with the Snakefile or rules, you can clean up the test output like so:
+If you want to run the dummy data again after tinkering with the Snakefile or rules, you can clean up the test output like so:

         cd test_data
         bash clean_test.sh